ecal-mid/Logitech-ECAL/software/Keyboard-Event-Dispatcher-UI/IMPORTANT_READ_ME.txt

 -----------------------------------
 1. Try to open the app normally (it will be blocked)
 2. Open System Preferences > Security & Privacy
-3. In the General tab, look for a message about MouseOSCDispatcher being blocked
+3. In the General tab, look for a message about KeyboardOSCDispatcher being blocked
 4. Click "Open Anyway" next to this message
 5. Confirm by clicking "Open" in the dialog that appears